Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data: Abstract

 \section{Abstract}

-Phasor measurement units (PMUs) are being widely installed on power systems, which provides a unique opportunity to enhance wide-area situational awareness.
-One essential application is to utilize PMU data for real-time event identification.
-However, how to take full advantage of all PMU data in event identification is an open problem.
-Thus, we propose a novel method that consists of interaction graph inference and graphical event identification using graph neural networks.
+Phasor measurement units (PMUs) are being widely installed on power systems, providing a unique opportunity to enhance wide-area situational awareness.
+One essential application is the use of PMU data for real-time event identification.
+However, how to take full advantage of all PMU data in event identification is still an open problem.
+Thus, we propose a novel method that performs event identification by mining interaction graphs among different PMUs.
 The proposed interaction graph inference method follows an entirely data-driven manner without knowing the physical topology.
-Moreover, unlike previous works that separate the interactive learning and event identification as two different stages, our method learns the interactions jointly with the identification task, thus improving the accuracy of the graph learning and ensure the seamless integration between the two stages.
+Moreover, unlike previous works that treat interactive learning and event identification as two different stages, our method learns interactions jointly with the identification task, thereby improving the accuracy of graph learning and ensuring seamless integration between the two stages.
 Moreover, to capture multi-scale event patterns, a dilated inception-based method is investigated to perform feature extraction of PMU data.
 To test the proposed data-driven approach, a large real-world dataset from tens of PMU sources and the corresponding event logs have been utilized in this work.
-The numerical results validate that our method has higher identification accuracy compared to the previous methods.
+Numerical results validate that our method has higher classification accuracy compared to previous methods.